thortle/AI-media-sorter/README.md

 # 2. Convert to JSON format
 cd scripts/search && python3 json_converter.py

-# 3. (Optional) Add keyword metadata using Ollama
+# 3. (OPTIONAL) Add keyword metadata using Ollama
 cd scripts/search && python3 process_keywords.py
+# This adds boolean flags (has_dogs, has_cars, etc.) but is NOT required for search

+# 4. (OPTIONAL) Add facial recognition for "me" search
+cd scripts/facial_recognition && python3 main.py
+# This enables searching for photos of yourself with "me"

-# 4. Search your photos (works offline, no AI needed)
+# 5. Search your photos (works offline, no AI needed)
 cd scripts/search && python3 search_photos.py
 ```